 Our results speak for themselves in terms of which schools our girls go onto and the offers received and Scholarships awarded, see here.

-In Reception we accept 24 girls into the class from those who are registered on our Entry List and then go to our Waiting List.
 Once the offer of a place has been accepted by the parents and an acceptance fee has been paid, the girls arrive in Reception in the Autumn Term and we work with them on our EYFS programme.

 Parents may move their daughter to us in Reception to Year 6 from another school following a meeting with the Head or the Head of Pre-Prep if there are spaces available.
-We would arrange for your daughter to take part in informal assessments for us to be aware of her levels and for you to know that this is the right school for her.
+We would arrange for your daughter to take part in informal assessments for us to be aware of her learning levels and for you to know that this is the right school for her.
 We would contact her current school for a reference and ask you for a copy of her most recent school report.

 We accept children from all faiths and welcome them to Stormont.
 Our specialist R. E. Teacher covers all religions so that the girls have a good understanding of other people’s beliefs.
 They enjoy learning about cultures far and wide and we invite parents in to assemblies or classes to share their beliefs and how they celebrate at home.

 Reading is a must have skill that is encouraged from day one.
-From Reception your daughter is listened to by the teacher and supporting Teaching Assistants on a daily basis.
+From Reception your daughter is listened to by the teacher, supporting Teaching Assistants or parent volunteers on a daily basis.
 A lot of work is done on forming sounds to build their confidence in being able to read.
 We encourage parents to be involved at home as much as possible and to involve the extended family in a love of reading.
 Each class across the school is well stocked with a variety of books to increase their level of reading.
 Our library is extensive and allows your daughter to be independent in her choice of books to read for pleasure with encouragement from staff.